SpineOfSteel/abr-gym/source/plots2.rst

    Observed bandwidth along the bus route.

-The bus bandwidth profile is variable but not dominated by one single collapse.
-That makes bus a good test of how smoothly a controller reacts to medium-scale fluctuation.
+The updated bus bandwidth view shows a route that starts in a lower and more irregular throughput region, then transitions into a long, bursty high-capacity stretch with many samples between roughly 2--5 Mbps and repeated spikes above 6 Mbps.
+Rather than one catastrophic outage, bus exhibits sustained volatility with a clear mid-route improvement, so it is a good test of whether a controller can climb quickly when capacity improves without becoming unstable.

 .. figure:: ../PLOT/graphs/baselines-bus-br.png
    :alt: Mean video bitrate for bus traces